-Story Behind the Song: ‘Joey,’ Sugarland
+Story Behind the Song: Sugarland, ‘Joey’

-‘Joey’ is a teen tragedy song.
-It's important to set the stage in the first few lines — sort of when the curtain rises, it's what we see in the first scene.
-So the idea of, ‘What if I had said yes?
+"Joey" is a teen tragedy song.
+It's important to set the stage in the first few lines.
+Sort of, when the curtain rises, it's what we see in the first scene -- so the idea of, "What if I had said yes?
 What if I had gone out that night?
-What if you had turned left, and everything would've turned out alright?’
-And then we just went from that into, ‘Oh my God, this is a car accident, and this is someone who is lamenting the loss of this boyfriend."
+What if you had turned left, and everything would've turned out alright?"
+And then we just went from that into, "Oh my God, this is a car accident, and this is someone who is lamenting the loss of this boyfriend."

-That's one of the things that is so wonderful about Bill — he can remain totally himself, and yet keep himself completely relevant by being open to changing musically or appreciating music on a broader level.
-He doesn't box himself regardless of his tradition and how long he has been in this industry.
+That's one of the things that is so wonderful about Bill: He can remain totally himself and yet keep himself completely relevant by being open to changing musically or appreciating music on a broader level.
+He doesn't box himself [in], regardless of his tradition and how long he has been in this industry.
 It was pretty special to write with him.

 This post was originally written by Beville Darden, and revised by Angela Stefano.

 Sugarland vs. Kristen Hall + More of Country Music's Nastiest Lawsuits